Name: Reid Hoffman

 - American entrepreneur, venture capitalist and author who is known as the co-founder of LinkedIn, a social network used primarily for business connections and job searching.

-- Joined Apple Computer in 1994, where he worked on eWorld, an early attempt at creating a social network.
-Later eWorld was acquired by AOL in 1996.
+- Joined Apple in 1994, where he worked on eWorld, an early attempt at creating a social network.
+Later, eWorld was acquired by AOL in 1996.

-- His first company, SocialNet.com in 1997 focused "on online dating and matching up people with similar interests, like golfers who were looking for partners in their neighborhood."
-Peter Thiel has said SocialNet.com was "literally an idea before its time.
+- His first company, SocialNet, was founded in 1997.
+It focused "on online dating, and connecting people with similar interests, like golfers who were looking for partners in their neighborhood."
+Peter Thiel, co-founder of PayPal, said SocialNet.com was "literally an idea before its time.
 It was a social network 7 or 8 years before that became a trend."

 - The Start-Up of You (2012).